 Both Dan and Emma looked at Hermione then back at Filius.

 "Mr. Potter is a very gifted young man.
 He has, I believe a perfect memory, quite like Hermione does.
-Like Hermione, he must only read something once to remember it word for word."
+Like Hermione, he has only to read something once to remember it word for word."
 Filius paused for a moment.
 "And yes, Mr. Potter is the Heir of Hogwarts.
 He owns the castle and school."

 Dan and Emma again looked at each other.
-Hermione had issues all through primary school with other kids.
-They knew their daughter was smarter than most and that usually caused problems with other kids.
+Hermione had issue all through primary school with other kids.
+They knew their daughter was smarter than most and that caused problems with other kids.
 She had had friends in the past that either turned out to be using her to get her to do their homework for them or to just be cruel to her.
 They had both been thinking the same thing when they allowed Hermione to go to Hogwarts; here was a place she would fit in.
 It looked now like it was all the same.

 "So what happened, did he use our daughter to do his homework or did he befriend her just to play some cruel joke on her?"
 Dan asked his anger really starting to show.